flightaware/mongotcl/README.md

 ** tailable

 Cursor is tailable.
+This keeps the query open and returns new rows as they are added to the namespace.

 ** slave_ok

 Queries are allowed on non-primary nodes.
+This probably means the data you get may be a little stale.

 ** no_timeout